pfheatwole/thesis/source/introduction.rst

 ..
 How can pilots predict the structure of the wind field?

-[[Topography heuristics (surface sun exposure, ridge orientation to the wind, likely thermal triggers, etc)

 Another valuable, albeit indirect, source of information is the local topography.
-Paragliding pilots rely heavily on understanding how the environment affect the wind field.
-Regions with more sun exposure will tend to produce warmer air that can rise in thermal convection.
-The orientation of the ground (or other objects such as trees and buildings) relative to surface winds can produce orographic lift; many popular flying sites utilize the lift generated when an onshore breeze collides with a coastal bluff.
-Under some conditions the warm air near the surface can respond to so-called *thermal triggers* that function like a wick; by disturbing the equilibrium conditions at the surface the trigger can initiate bubbles or columns of rising air that pilots can use to increase their energy budget.]]
+Paragliding pilots rely heavily on understanding how the environment affects the wind field.
+Regions with more sun exposure will tend to produce warmer air that can rise through thermal convection.
+The orientation of the ground (or other objects such as trees and buildings) relative to surface winds can produce useful updrafts; many popular flying sites use the lift generated when an onshore breeze collides with a coastal bluff.
+Under some conditions warm air near the surface can respond to so-called *thermal triggers* that function like a wick; by disturbing the equilibrium conditions at the surface the trigger can initiate bubbles or columns of rising air that pilots can use to increase their energy budget.

 [[Meteorological forecasts (weather forecasts, `RASP
 <http://www.drjack.info/twiki/bin/view/RASPop/WebHome>`__ `soaringmeteoGFS
 <http://soaringmeteo.org/GFSw/googleMap.html>`__, `Paragliding Maps
 <http://www.paraglidingmaps.com>`__)

-[[Conclusion: *wind patterns* are particularly valuable.

-All the listed causes, like meteorological models, etc, are only useful if you have the correct causal model; if your causal model is wrong, its predictions are wrong.
-Wind patterns are particularly nice because they're so simple; they can say what without caring about the why (although they're useful in that way too).
-They're also unique in that they represent what actually **DID** happen;
-they're not merely suggestive of what might happen **in theory**.]]
+Although there are many methods to help a pilot predict the local wind field, there is one that is particularly effective: local *wind patterns*.

 ..
 Restatement of the problem (and significance)